PaddlePaddle/PaddleSpeech/README.md

 CUDA_VISIBLE_DEVICES=0 \
 python -u deploy/demo_client.py \
 --host_ip 'localhost' \
---host_port 8086 \
+--host_port 8086
 ```

-Next, in the client console, press the `whitespace` key, hold, and start speaking.
-Until we finish our ulterance, we release the key to let the speech-to-text results shown in the console.
+Now, in the client console, press the `whitespace` key, hold, and start speaking.
+Until we finish our utterance, we release the key to let the speech-to-text results shown in the console.
 To quit the client, just press `ESC` key.

 Notice that `deploy/demo_client.py` must be run in a machine with a microphone device, while `deploy/demo_server.py` could be run in one without any audio recording hardware, e.g. any remote server machine.
-Just be careful to set the `host_ip` and `host_port` argument with the actual accessable IP address and port, if the server and client are running with two seperate machines.
-Nothing has to be done if they are running in one single machine.
+Just be careful to set the `host_ip` and `host_port` argument with the actual accessible IP address and port, if the server and client are running with two separate machines.
+Nothing should be done if they are running in one single machine.

 We can also refer to `examples/mandarin/run_demo_server.sh` for example, which will first download a pre-trained Mandarin model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
 With running `examples/mandarin/run_demo_client.sh`, we can speak Mandarin to test it.
 If we would like to try some other models, just update `--model_path` argument in the script.